 He was the son of Thomas Strange of Berkshire and studied medicine at Liverpool and University College in London.
 Strange came to Ontario in 1869.

 You can read the Daily Mail and Empire newspaper description of the funeral.
+He was buried in Mount Pleasant Cemetery.

 - August 24, 1877 – Provisional Captain with Queen’s Own Rifles